lyz-code/blue-book/docs/task_tools.md

 * There have been only a few minutes, but you feel pretty good.
 Everything is where it should be.

-I've got a [seed project](projects.md#inbox-management) to automate the emptying of the inbox.
+I've developed [`pynbox`](https://lyz-code.github.io/pynbox) to automate the management of the inbox.
 Help out if you like it!

 # Task manager